 Almost nothing.
 Both are desperate yet well-planned attempts to lure the United States into a multi-regional war.
 A first and second attempt to set off WWIII, acts of provocation very similar to the assasination of Archduke Ferdinand one hundred years ago this year.
 The progression here is from dispersed terror group guest to an Islamic state, to claimed state-level government, however fleeting on these geographic terms, it has a source.
 The question becomes, why did we agree to be lead into the first?
-And was it a feint, was the invasion of Iraq a distraction from the true target?
-Wahhabism within Saudi Arabia.
+And was it a feint, was the invasion of Iraq a distraction from the true targets?
+Fundamentalism within Saudi Arabia, Militancy from Pakistan.
 Strange, no?
 We attack a country that enforces sexual equality and religious secularism, a Sunni totalitarian state (Iraq) and ignore a Sunni kingdom with oppressive laws for women and a legal definition of witchcraft that sometimes ends in a death sentence.
 Will we be smart enough to engage the coming wars symmetrically, finally?
 If not perform them, admit them, admit the internal conflict.
 The east-west divide between Saudi Arabia and pre-invasion Iraq.

 A recent incoherent op-ed by the architect of multiple military coups over democratically elected officials (including Pinochet over Allende), Kissinger now writes as if converted to the fantasy view of democracy of Bush 2, not the strern real politik he practiced when in office.
-The facts are: most world state borders of the 'developing world' are arbitrary, many designed by external colonial concerns, in the aftermath of war.
+The facts are: most world state borders of the 'developing world' are arbitrary, many designed for external colonial concerns, in the aftermath of war.
 To enforce most of them one needed enforcers, and that's what the West backed, not democratic or parlimentary systems.
 Each state, no matter its origins, needs a central bureaucratic authority.
 The fragmenting of power in Iraq, Egypt, Syria, and now Libya caused their collapse since they lacked properly defined transitions to power.
 It's time to teach global realities.
 A bureaucracy comes before all other realities.
 If one is shattered, then the country may shatter.
 Colin Powell's mythic words to his President have come true: "If you break it, you own it."

 This taut exercise in Blockbuster reductionism-revisionism is the best film of the summer.
 Actors and gestures of the golden age of blockbusters meet their younger generation in flip-mode.
 Aliens's Bill Paxton graduates from grunt to sarge (the squad seems cloned private by private from the Sulaco's), while usual leader-like Cruise enters cowardly, praying he'll just survive the day.
 Restaging Normandy starring Joan of Arc over and over even loads a perverse comment on the immutability of anniversaries by way of timelessness.
 Here everyday is D-day.
 Edge's Joan is Rita, a name copped from Groundhog Day inhabited by an actor from a recent looping film, Emily Blunt, who managed to avoid any loops in Looper.
 Here in Tomorrow she's a recent looper herself.
 Although the filmmakers keep the plot as simple as possible, they let the overlap and gaps in the repeat let us fill in the blanks for much of the film.
 Certain mutations are seen on their first go around, others on the umpteenth, and that's how the weaving gets us, we don't know where we are in the loop numbers (and neither do the other actors).
 We're in Cruise's Private Cage's drama, whose keeping some kind of headcount, it's his 'film.'
 Unexplained arrivals are left just that, that's where the film's magic sits.
 When we piece together the logic, the audience guesses Cage can't succeed unless he goes off-the-grid: the humans (likewise us audience members at first) don't have the imagination to realize Cage's value vs. the alien Mimics inability to use the gift of their own being, and maybe the human adds the transporting, multiverse simultaneity.
 Maybe it's something about the infection: Cruise is bathed in mimic blood causing a human trigger, the dna, the cell life of his begins a repeating as a chain reaction of the poisonous meeting between both's composition, a 'broadcast' (remember, everyone who repeats is shown only in his proximity...his 'aura' is sustaining this new path).
 The resultant contrast, how Cage is treated on arrival at the first lair (far behind enemy lines, also involves a liquid, though it's Cage who chooses his, he drowns himself instead of allowing the Mimics to drain a slow death) contrasted against the hunt on him and her after stealing a choice weapon: Liman's stating pretty bluntly that innovation has enemies on both sides.
 Realizes the in-between is the only smart place to fight a war of time from.The Mimics feint their head honcho as a lure, it's their stopgap that Cage barely grasps the set-up in time.
 These touches like the Dam-lure verge on abstraction proving Liman's ability to slide underexplained phenomena into what seems to be a pretty straight story (despite the daily loop, the narrative pretends to be videogame simplistic).
 Creativity is about riding a particulary dangerous edge with unlimited outcomes.
 The best part is the cake-and-eat-it ending, which plays coldly impossible at first, but slowly worms around in the gray matter pushing a profoundly cinematic impact.
 The crescendo's Spielberg ape (from the very parallel War of the Worlds) is its funniest homage, you realize Cruise was meant to be reborn.
 It's some aura he's earned, and now it's more popular in export than stateside.